How Interoception Can Help

 Although mindfulness has many wonderful benefits, including increasing awareness of body sensations, mindfulness can be very abstract and difficult for a lot of people.

 Therefore, we have worked to adapt mindfulness practices, creating strategies that work well for many different learning styles.
-These strategies, known as IA Builders, modify abstract mindfulness concepts into concrete, visual, interactive and engaging activities that help people explore and understand their own personal inner experiences.
+These strategies, known as IA Builders, modify abstract mindfulness concepts into concrete, visual, interactive and engaging activities that help people explore and understand their own personal inner sense.

 “Based on her years of experience, Kelly offers practical tools that can be used to guide attention to the messages that our bodies are constantly sending to our brains.
 We all need to listen to our bodies and understand its messages.
 Kelly knows how to listen, and she knows how to help others listen better to their bodies.
 Here she shares her natural understanding of interoception and her recommendations for how we can help others to improve their own interoceptive awareness.”